chaimeleon-eu/dataset-service/README.md

 The name of each one can be customized in the configuration file.
 The number is just a hint, not part of the name: you can see them as security levels, each level include the previous levels.

+There is another role 'admin_users' required for the operations in '/user'.